I’ll consider it serendipitous that this email from Digital Marketer’s Ryan Deiss arrived just as I was wrapping up this post. He says:

 Branding and creativity can’t be easily measured.
 It’s easy to produce charts and graphs of engagement rates, conversions, website traffic, and email opens.
 The payoff of building a real, relatable brand is not so easily quantified.
 Branding is a long-term investment that WILL make all other marketing stats improve if it’s done well.
 (And then you run into the big question of defining “done well”.
 We have ways of measuring brand efficacy, but I’ll save that for another post.)

-The “leg-work” aspects of marketing are easy to understand; effective branding takes specialized expertise and creativity.
+The “lead generation” aspects of marketing are easy to understand; effective branding takes specialized expertise and creativity.
 As an MSP, you’re exposed to tons of marketing pitches.
 Most of them are about things like SEO and email sequences.
 Very few, if any, marketers are trying to convince you to actively address your MSP’s branding.
 Why?
 Because SEO and email campaigns are easy to sell.

 And for MSPs that are churning faster than before, plateauing on growth, or seeing little or no results from their marketing, I recommend taking a serious look at your position in the market.
 Do you have a compelling brand image?
 Have you identified an audience and tailored your brand to relate to that audience?
 Do you have any real differentiators, or are you just one out of twenty identical providers in your ZIP code?
 Does anyone really have a reason to work with you over another company?
 (No, seriously…is there a reason?)